|Professor Karen Nelson|

 BIT, BIT(Hons), PhD QUT, PFHEA

-Karen commenced at USQ in February 2019.
+Karen commenced at USQ in February 2019 in the position of Deputy Vice-Chancellor (Academic).
+In January 2022, Karen was appointed to the position of Provost.
 Prior to joining USQ, she was Pro Vice-Chancellor (Students) at the University of the Sunshine Coast (USC) and in this role she was responsible for transforming USC’s approach to student learning engagement, success and retention.
+Previously, Professor Nelson was Director of Student Success and Retention, and Director of First Year Experience and held a series of traditional faculty-based academic roles at the Queensland University of Technology.

 A recognised authority in student engagement and retention and first-year experience, Professor Nelson’s research into the complex nature of the student experience has been instrumental in uncovering the factors influencing attrition and has advanced policy and practice nationally and internationally.